-School mobile phones and devices will always be used in accordance with acceptable use of technology policy and other relevant policies.
+School mobile phones and devices will always be used in accordance with the Acceptable Use of Technology policy and other relevant policies.
 School mobile phones and/or devices may be monitored for safeguarding reasons and to ensure policy compliance.

 Responding to Online Safety Incidents and Concerns